joshidev77/HR_Devika_ampdep/README.md

 ## Challenges
 Overall, the web application aims to streamline HR processes by providing a dynamic, engaging, and efficient platform that enhances the HR experience for both candidates and HR professionals.

+## 🛠️ Functionality

+Devika is designed to streamline and enhance HR processes through automation and advanced machine learning.
+The main functionalities of the Devika project are:

+### 1. Automated Interviews
+Devika allows HR professionals to conduct automated interviews with candidates.
+The system uses predefined questions and records the candidate's responses.
+During the interview, the software analyzes the candidate's facial expressions using a Hugging Face pre-trained model to detect emotions, providing real-time feedback and insights into the candidate's behavior and emotional state.

+### 2. Candidate Assessment through SQL Queries
+After the interview, HR professionals can assess the candidate's responses and overall performance by firing SQL queries.
+This feature enables HR to retrieve specific data points and metrics from the interview records, facilitating a thorough and data-driven evaluation of the candidate's suitability for the role.
+The assessment process is streamlined and efficient, leveraging SQL queries to analyze and interpret the collected data accurately.

 Certainly!
 Here are the challenges we came across:

 #### 1. Integration of Hugging Face Models